 Best weekend breaks & day trips from Bogotá (without flying!)

 As with any huge city, one of the best things about Bogotá is being able to get out of Bogotá.
 That’s why for Rolos, the city’s natives, weekend breaks & day trips from Bogota are so important to get away from the hustle and bustle of city life.
 Luckily, there’s a huge amount to do just outside the capital, and most can be done just using cheap public transport – just remember that traffic getting back into BOG on a Sunday night can be pretty dire.
-Here’s a round-up of some of our favourite weekend breaks & day trips from Bogota without flying:
+This here post is a round-up of some of our favourite weekend breaks & day trips from Bogota without flying.

 Popular due to the legend of El Dorado, in which the Spanish went on a wild goose chase to find the gold supposedly thrown to the bottom of the large lake by the indigenous Muísca people, Guatavita offers a short hike to learn a lot of interesting Colombian history.
 The town itself is also charming with plenty of cute shops and eateries to explore.

 This is usually no.1 on tourists’ day trips from Bogota.
 The Salt Cathedral is a modern masterpiece of chambers great and small etched into an old salt mine, with plenty of entertainment once you’re underground.
 You can also grab yourself a great traditional lunch in the small town of Zipaquirá nearby.

 This is the rock-climbing capital of Colombia, so get your limbs limbered up!
 One of the easiest day trips from Bogota, Suesca is just an hour bus ride away from El Portal Norte station.
 You can take the rock-climbing routes on your own, but hiring a guide is very recommended for non-pros.